4 Indian men arrested after US tourist accused them of rape

-NEW DELHI (AP) — Indian police say they’ve arrested four men on suspicion of raping an American tourist who came to New Delhi alone earlier this year, in another incident of sexual violence to stir outrage.
+NEW DELHI (AP) — Indian police said Monday that they arrested four men on suspicion of raping an American tourist who came to New Delhi alone earlier this year, marking another incident of sexual violence to stir outrage.

-Police Officer Rakesh Kumar says the suspects — a tour guide and his associate, a car driver and a hotel worker — were arrested Monday.
+Police Officer Rakesh Kumar said the suspects — a tour guide and his associate, a car driver and a hotel worker — were arrested Monday.

-The woman said in her police complaint that the four men raped her after she was drugged in a hotel room in April.
+The woman said in her police complaint that the four men raped her after she was drugged in a New Delhi hotel room in April.
 They denied the accusations.

-The woman went back to the U.S. and registered a complaint through an email to New Delhi’s police commissioner.
-She returned to the Indian capital earlier this month to pursue the case.
+She also said the four men had shot a video of the attack and had threatened to make it public if she reported the matter to anyone, police said.

 Most Read Stories